Estimate Model Parameters Per Experiment (GUI)

 is the battery polarization resistance in Ohms.

 is the battery charge state, with 1 being fully charged and 0 discharged.
-The battery state-of-charge is computed from the integral of the battery current with a +ve current indicating discharge and a -ve current indicating charging.
-The battery initial state-of-charge is specified by in Ampere-Hour.
+The battery state-of-charge is computed from the integral of the battery current with a positive current indicating discharge and a negative current indicating charging.
+The battery initial state-of-charge is specified by in Ampere-hours.

 is the voltage drop when charging, expressed as a fraction of the battery constant voltage.
 When the battery is discharging this value is zero.

 Loss are variables defined in the model workspace.

 A 1.2V (6500mAh) battery was subjected to a discharge and a charging experiment.
 This experiment data has been loaded into a preconfigured estimation session.